-How to Prepare: Combine the Copaiba or Canada balsam and turpentine together in a clean jar and allow the balsam to completely dissolve with the solvents.
+How to Prepare: Combine the Canada balsam and turpentine together in a clean jar and allow the balsam to completely dissolve with the solvents.
 Combine all ingredients at room temperature in a clean bottle; cap and shake vigorously to emulsify.
-For an oil-resin emulsion, reduce the amount of balsam and solvent by one half and add one part of stand oil to the recipe.
+For an oil-resin emulsion, reduce the amount of balsam and solvent by one half and add one part of bodied oil to the recipe.

 How to Use: Use on any sized support—paper, cardboard, panel or canvas.
 Make a paste of dry pigment and water, and then combine with the emulsion and apply to the support with bristle brushes.
 Thin coats of paint will dry within an hour.
 Dilute this paint with water.